grafana/faro-web-sdk/demo/docs/features/errors.md

 for `async/await` operations or using `then` and `catch` for promises and use the `pushError` API provided by Grafana JavaScript Agent to report them.

-Exceptions are reported automatically as Grafana JavaScript Agent offers a way to automatically capture exceptions.
+The Grafana JavaScript Agent automatically captures exceptions.
+Errors Instrumentation is listening to the `onerror` and `onunhandledrejection`, then it parses the events in order to extract the stacktrace and finally they are reported.

 **The captured errors are stored in Loki.**